 Important: Enrollment at TUM in a higher subject semester (Fachsemester) is not possible without the credit transfer report!
 Make sure to contact your departmental student academic advisor early on.

 For degree programs with restricted admission (numerus clausus), the credit transfer report has to be completed by the end of the application period, even if it is a downstream process.
-So please be sure to contact your faculty or department early on in order to allow for the review of your application to be completed in time.
+So please be sure to contact your department or school early on in order to allow for the review of your application to be completed in time.
 Also, for degree programs with restricted admission, the result of the credit transfer report is binding.

 Applications from the first subject semester (Fachsemester) to the second subject semester (Fachsemester) are not possible in all schools or departments.
 Please be sure to contact your departmental student academic advisor in advance to find out whether applying from the first to the second subject semester is generally possible, and if so, which documents you need to supply.